salesforce/storm-dynamic-spout/README.md

 [PersistenceManager](src/main/java/com/salesforce/storm/spout/sideline/persistence/PersistenceManager.java) - This provides a persistence layer for storing SidelineSpout's metadata.
 It stores things such as consumer state/offsets for consuming, as well as metadata about SidelineRequests.

+### So....How does it work?

+[Insert info graphic here]

+#### First Deploy
+When the SidelineSpout is first deployed to your Topology it starts the SpoutMonitor.
+The SpoutMonitor then creates the *main* VirtualSidelineSpout instance.
+This *main* VirtualSidelineSpout instance is always running within the spout, and its job is to consume from your configured Kafka topic.
+As it consumes messages from Kafka, it deserializes them using your [Deserializer]() implementation.
+It then runs it thru a [FilterChain](), which is a collection of [FilterChainSteps]().
+These filters determine what messages should be *sidelined* and which should be emitted out.
+When no [StartSidelineRequests]() are active, this FilterChain is empty, and all messages consumed from Kafka will be converted to Tuples and emitted to your topology.

+[Insert info graphic here]

+#### Start Sideline Request
+Your implemented [Trigger]() will notify the [SpoutMonitor]() that a new Start Sidelining Request has occurred.
+The SpoutMonitor will record the *main* VirtualSidelineSpout's current offsets within the topic and record them with request via your configured [PersistenceManager]() implementation.
+The SpoutMonitor will then take the FilterChainStep associated with the request and attach it to the *main* VirtualSidelineSpout's FilterChain.
+At this point any new messages from Kafka that the *main* VirtualSidelineSpout consumes will pass through this modified FilterChain.
+ANY messages that match the criteria will be skipped, while messages that do not match the criteria will pass through and get processed.

+[Insert info graphic here]

+#### Stop Sideline Request
+Your implemented [Trigger]() will notify the [SpoutMonitor]() that it would like to stop a Sideline Request.
+The SpoutMonitor will first determine which [FilterChainStep]() was associated with the request and remove it from the *main* VirtualSidelineSpout instance's
+[FilterChain]().
+It will also record the *main* VirtualSidelineSpout's current offsets within the topic and record them via your configured [PersistenceManager]() implementation.
+At this point messages consumed from the Kafka topic will no longer be filtered.
+The SpoutMonitor will create a new instance of VirtualSidelineSpout configured to start consuming from the offsets recorded during the Start Sideline Request when filtering first began, and stop consuming once it's reached the offsets where filtering was stopped.
+Additionally it will take the [FilterChainStep]() that was used to filter the *main* VirtualSidelineSpout instance for the request, and negate its criteria.
+This will in effect filter all the messages that the *main* VirtualSidelineSpout processed, only allowing those that got filtered to pass and get emitted for processing by the topology.

+Once the VirtualSidelineSpout has completed consuming the skipped offsets, it will automatically shut down.

+[Insert info graphic here]

+#### What happens if I stop and redeploy the topology?
+The SidelineSpout has several moving pieces, all of which should properly handle resuming in the state that they were when the topology was halted.
+The *main* VirtualSidelineSpout will continue consuming from the last ack'd offsets within your topic.
+Metadata about active StartSidelineRequests are retrieved via [PersistenceManager]() and resumed on start, properly filtering messages as they should.
+Metadata about active StopSidelineRequests are retrieved via [PersistenceManager]() and resumed on start, continuing to consume messages at the last previously acked offsets.

 # Getting started
 ## Dependencies